-In this meditation session, we will be using a meditation script for grounding.
+In this meditation session, we will be using a grounding meditation script to make you feel earthed.

 So what is grounding meditation?

 Technically speaking, grounding is when we create a connection between the body and the mind’s electrical frequencies and that of the Earth’s.
 But generally, when people say they feel grounded, they mean they feel stable, mindful, calm and aware.
 You might have heard the term, “Having both feet on the ground.”
 Grounding is similar.
 It’s about feeling stable.

 Research from Nature’s Own Research Association in Dover suggests that grounding affects the living matrix, which is the central connector between living cells.
 Grounding is also mentioned in many spiritual texts such as the Buddhist sutras, which refer to grounding in the present moment.

 A guided grounding meditation script helps you to centre your mind and to find balance, so that you feel calm and steady.
 When I teach grounding in my online meditation lessons I do it to help people stop the Monkey Mind, to help them feel mentally stable, and provide earthing.

 Our grounding meditation script will take approximately fifteen minutes.
 Let’s get started.